zackstout/Footprint-Extended/README.md

 - Contact success could be after validation or after email is sent....

 ### Top priority:
+- [ ] Security for Forgot password -- don't let user just go to that URL and change anyone's PW...
+  - Should be easy fix: instead of going to '/:id', go to '/:secretCode', and then do a GET route for the relevant user.
 - [ ] Display TOTALS FOR ALL CHARTS! (on dashboard)
-- [ ] One solution for footprints/hovering (tooltip not working and generally kind of sucking) -- make it scroll like the projects, so that hovering reveals its info below.
-That might look fine.

 ### Known Bugs:
 - [ ] Sometimes hovering over bar chart switches values???
 - [ ] The divided-by input dropdown sometimes displays two values???
-- [ ] Odd bug where queries for Project name by ID aren't finding certain projects ....
+- [ ] Odd bug where queries for Project name by ID aren't finding certain projects .... (!!!)
+Footprint Upload line 79.

 ### Transition Tool:
 - [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.